 Forensic accounting—largely credited for sending Chicago mobster Al Capone behind bars for tax evasion—has quietly existed for some time, but recent Wall Street scandals have renewed interest in the burgeoning field.
 Government agencies even call upon forensic accountants to evaluate the banking records of suspected terrorists.

 If you like the idea of tracking down criminals as an accounting sleuth, an accounting master’s (typically an MS in Accounting) can equip you with the advanced skills you need to help stop criminals from cheating clients, employees, the public, and the government out of money.

 What skills and abilities do you need to become a forensic accountant?

-A Master of Science in Accounting will give you the know-how to become an investigative accountant, but some traits can’t be taught in an accounting master’s program.
+An MS in Accounting will give you the know-how to become an investigative accountant, but some traits can’t be taught in an accounting master’s program.

 Are you meticulous?
 Patience and great attention to detail are required of forensic accountants as they extract intricate financial data for litigation and/or criminal prosecution.
 Are you a good communicator?
 Investigative accountants must excel at interpersonal, written, and verbal communication.
 Can you stay unbiased, even when in the midst of an investigation?
 Do you have the ability to bring objective, analytical, and independent decision-making skills as you conduct research?

 If you answered yes to these questions, and are interested in earning an MS in Accounting, you may be a perfect candidate for a career in forensic accounting.

 Where can you work as a forensic accountant?